-Email: dpo@dorsetcentreofexcellence.org.uk
+Email: dpo@coombehouse.org.uk

-The Quality Assurance Officer is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related procedures and guidelines where applicable.
-They are also the first point of contact for individuals whose data the company processes, and for the ICO.
+The Quality Assurance Officer is responsible for overseeing the implementation of this policy, monitoring compliance with data protection law, and developing related procedures and guidelines where applicable.
+They are also the first point of contact for individuals whose data the Company processes, and for the ICO.